-For the three recent academic years (2015, 2016, and 2017) the performance of graduates of the Wichita State University Doctor of Physical Therapy program, as provided on the 2017 Annual Accreditation report to the American Physical Therapy Association, was as follows:
+For the three recent academic years (2020, 2021, 2022) the performance of graduates of the Wichita State University Doctor of Physical Therapy program, as provided on the 2021 Annual Accreditation report to the American Physical Therapy Association, was as follows:

-- Employment Rate: Percent of graduates employed as PTs within six months of passing licensure exam for the years listed.
+- Employment Rate: Percentage of graduates seeking employment who were employed as physical therapists within six months of passing the NPTE

 - Matriculation Rate: Percentage of enrolled students in year 1 that consecutively enroll in year 2 of the program